lukekavanagh/lukekavanagh.github.io/unit_1/week_2/README.md

 ## To-Do:

 1. Complete Treehouse's [How to Make a Website](http://teamtreehouse.com/library/how-to-make-a-website) course
   - Skip "Sharing a Website".
+We will be hosting our websites on github instead.
 2. [Create Your Own Website](./create_your_own_website)

 ## Highly suggested, but optional: